Yogendraofficial7/VirtualBoxes/Ubuntu_20.04/README.md

 packer build build.json
 ```

-- here, packer will download the iso file and bring up a virtual machine, installs ubuntu20.04 in it and executes our scripts, required packages, forms vagrant box in outputs folder and exits
+- Here, packer will download the iso file and bring up a virtual machine, installs ubuntu20.04 in it and executes our scripts, required packages, forms vagrant box in outputs folder and exits
 - to view the background output of build process, we can view from virtual box gui

-- during build process we can enter into machine by virtualbox gui, now virtual machine will be destroyed after installing required packages,
+- During the build process we can enter into machine by virtualbox gui, now virtual machine will be destroyed after installing required packages,
 - username: vagrant
 - password: vagrant

-- now we have vagrant box image in outputs folder -> virtualbox-ubuntu2004.box
+- Now we have vagrant box image in outputs folder -> virtualbox-ubuntu2004.box
-- we need to add this box to vagrant
+- We need to add this box to vagrant

 ```
 vagrant box remove virtualbox-ubuntu2004